becarpenter/book6/5. Deployment/Deployment by carriers.md

 Not unsurprisingly, the vast majority of carriers worldwide already support IPv6.
 Yet, differences exist.
 As a general rule, the carriers active in those countries with higher IPv6 adoption also show higher levels of IPv6 utilization.
-For example, IPv6 adoption in the United States is 51%.
+For example, based on the Akamai statistics, IPv6 adoption in the United States is 51%.
 Carriers such as AT&T, Comcast, T-Mobile and Verizon all exceed 70% of IPv6 use in their networks.
-In europe, both Belgium and Germany reach 50% of IPv6 traffic.
-Proximus, Telenet, DT, Telefonica Germany, Versatel and Vodafone Germany range from 50 % to 70%.
+In Europe, both Belgium and Germany reach 50% of IPv6 traffic.
+Proximus, Telenet, DT, Telefonica Germany, Versatel and Vodafone Germany range from 50% to 70%.
 India shows 51% IPv6 adoption.
 Carriers there also have high IPv6 rate.
 Bharti, Reliance Jio and Vodafone India find themselves between 60% and 70%.

+Whilst it cannot be gneralized, in countries with lower IPv6 adoption the local carriers also tend to be slower in enabling IPv6.
+For example, European countries such as Spain, Italy and Poland show respectively 4.5%, 7% and 13.5% adoption.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Status.md) [<ins>Next</ins>](Deployment%20in%20the%20home.md) [<ins>Chapter Contents</ins>](5.%20Deployment.md)